Pepperdine Editorial Style Frequently Asked Questions

 But: Cut to a thickness of one and a half inches.

 "Faculty" and "staff" are considered what are called "mass," "noncount," or "collective" nouns, indicating an indeterminate aggregation of of people or things.
 When used as the subject of the sentence, these will usually take the singular verb.
-However, when they are used in their collective sense, they may take either the singular or plural verb, depending if the writer wishes to emphasize the unity of a group or the sense of many individuals.
+However, when they are used in their collective sense, they may take either the singular or plural verb, depending on whether the writer wishes to emphasize the unity of a group or the sense of many individuals.

 The faculty always votes liberal on matters of increasing access to higher education.